 The low-cost juggernaut now manages over $3.5 trillion as of June 30, 2016.

-Tim Buckley President, Chief Investment Officer, CEO-Elect, The Vanguard Group
+Tim Buckley President, CEO, Director, The Vanguard Group

 Tom Rampulla Managing Director, Head of U.S. Financial Intermediaries Business, Vanguard